siconos/siconos/Front-End/doc/python/Introduction.rst

 With the ``Kernel`` and ``Mechanics`` modules every ``SimpleMatrix`` and ``SiconosVector`` may be replaced by ``python`` standard sequences or ``numpy`` arrays.
-For example, we can build a lagrangian dynamical system with 3 degrees of freedom like this:
+For example, we can build a Lagrangian dynamical system with 3 degrees of freedom like this:

 .. testcode::